Helpline 0808 800 3333 or contact us

 How to appeal a Disability Living Allowance decision.

 If you were born after 8 April 1948 and are over 16, you will be invited to apply for Personal Independence Payment by the end of 2018.
-If you were born on or before 8 April 1948, your DLA disability benefits will continue for as long as you need care or mobility assistance.
+If you were born on or before 8 April 1948, your DLA will continue for as long as you need care or mobility assistance.

 Calculate your entitlements online.